Overview of testing

 - Interchangeability goes further, checking that all devices on the Home Area Network (HAN) such as in-home displays, meters, pre-payment interface devices or HAN connected auxiliary load switches can communicate with one another, interpret and act on commands, no matter what brand is being used.

-The SMDA Scheme Operator appointed NMi Certin BV in December 2016 as the exclusive SMDA Test House.
+The SMDA Scheme Operator appointed Critical Software in April 2021 as the SMDA Test House.

 A specific SMDA test facility in Southampton opened in mid-2017.
 All interoperability and interchangeability testing takes place in this facility.